The World Children's Winners Games: History

 The First World Children's Winners Games were held on 14–16 June in Moscow at the Lokomotiv sports stadium.
 200 children from Russia, Ukraine, Belarus, Poland, Armenia, Latvia, Romania, Hungary came to the capital of Russia.
 During the first day of the Games, immediately after the opening ceremony, competitions began in track, table tennis and shooting.
 The second day featured football, chess and swimming competitions.
 The competitions were conducted in accordance with the rules established by Russian organizers.
 Anton Sikharulidze, Olympic champion and the then Chairman of the Russian State Duma Committee for Physical Culture and Sport, served as the main referee of the First World Children's Winners Games.

+Stoloto Company (part of S8 Capital holding) has been the general partner of the project for several consecutive years.